 Liaisons

-Liaisons are faculty members from UW Oshkosh who serve as mentors to the adjunct high school instructors approved by their academic department to teach CAPP courses.
-They help with the oversight and support of quality of these CAPP courses (see requirements listed below).
+Liaisons are faculty members from UW Oshkosh who serve as mentors to the adjunct high school instructors approved by their UWO academic department to teach CAPP courses.
+They help with the oversight and support of the quality and alignment of CAPP courses (see requirements listed below).
 Liaisons are compensated and reimbursed for travel.
-Each year liaisons receive a contract with the CAPP Office at the fall liaison meeting that details the high schools, adjuncts and courses he or she is responsible for that year.
+Each year liaisons receive a contract with the CAPP Office at the Fall Liaison Meeting that details the high schools, adjuncts and courses he or she is responsible for that year.

 Requirements for Being a Liaison